-Titanium is extremely acid-resistant and does not corrode easily; on exposure to oxygen, it forms a layer of titanium oxide that increases gradually.
-The titanium oxide coating on the surface of the metal material, shields it from further degradation.
-In the event that the metal does get scratched, the oxide film serves as a sort of healing agent as the scratch will heal itself.
+Titanium is extremely acid-resistant and does not corrode easily; when exposed to oxygen, it forms a layer of titanium oxide that buildup up gradually.
+The titanium oxide coating on the surface protects the metal from further degradation.
+If the metal gets scratched, the oxide film serves as a sort of healing agent, and the scratch will heal itself.

 Titanium is non-magnetic and is not a good conductor of heat and electricity.
-However, the fact that it is lightweight, durable and highly resistant to corrosion makes it suitable for many manufacturing uses where these characteristics are utilized.
+However, the fact that it is lightweight, durable, and highly resistant to corrosion makes it suitable for many different uses where these properties are needed.

 How is Titanium Cookware Constructed?